 The monitoring of and adjustment to the Capital Improvement Element to meet the changing conditions must be an ongoing process.
-Beginning in August of each year, the element will be updated in conjunction with the County's budget process and the release of the official BEBR population estimates and projections.
+Beginning in August of each year, the element will be updated in conjunction with the County's budget process, the release of the official BEBR population estimates and projections, and the County's participation, review and subsequent adoption, by reference, of the "Summary of Capital Improvement Plan" Table and the "Summary of Estimated Revenue" Table from the School District's financially feasible and annually adopted Five-Year Capital Improvement Plan.
 The update will include:

-- 1. Revision of population projections; - Updates of facility inventory; - 3.
-Update of unit costs; - 4.
-Update of facilities requirements analysis to project 10 year needs (by fiscal year) in order to program projects to meet the service standards. - Update of revenue forecasts in order to evaluate financial feasibility and the County's ability to finance capital improvements needed to meet the Service standards - 6.
-Revise and develop capital improvement projects for the next five years.
-The first year's schedule of projects will be incorporated into the County's budget effective October 1st.
+- 1. Revision of population projections;

+- 2. Updates of facility inventory;

+- Update of unit costs;

+- 4. Update of facilities requirements analysis to project 10 year needs (by fiscal year) in order to program projects to meet the service standards.

+- Update of revenue forecasts in order to evaluate financial feasibility and the County's ability to finance capital improvements needed to meet the Service standards